aabbtree77/aabbtree77.github.io/index.md

 Vilnius, Now.

-Looking for ways to apply the CRUD-based web to automate massive tedious tasks and build services.
+Looking for some ways to automate tedious tasks and build services.
 My interim release includes [backend](https://github.com/aabbtree77/auth-starter-backend) and [frontend](https://github.com/aabbtree77/auth-starter-frontend) for a 3rd party-free user authentication which is a pain point in Node.

 ## [lawtrust.eu](https://lawtrust.eu/): [lawlt.eu](http://www.lawlt.eu/) [Improved](https://github.com/aabbtree77/law2)

 Vilnius, February 2024.

 Tailwind CSS and Go string substitution applied to build a multilingual website for a lawyer who speaks nine languages.
 Porkbun.com and github pages.
+This is where I learned that SEO and SSL do mean anything per se.
+Pay Google Ads and they will make a website visible, the rest is not even secondary effects.

 ## [Web-Log](https://github.com/aabbtree77/miniguestlog)

 Vilnius, 2023-2024.

 A MERN app to [log](https://aabbtree77.github.io/miniguestlog/loadGuestsSpinner.html) geolocation of the last 50 visitors of this homepage.
 MongoDB Atlas, Compass, render.com, github pages, ipify.org, and geoip-lite API for the GeoLite data from MaxMind.
+MERN is a very productive stack, but one would have to write the authentication part oneself.
+The bigger problem is a lack of convergence.
+A critical mass is now dropping vanilla Js and Express entirely and concentrating around Next.js.
+The latter is about two or three different versions of it, with users treated as beta testers.

 ## [Paper Guillotine](https://github.com/aabbtree77/adast)

 Vilnius, 2020 - 2024.

 A joint work with Saulius Rakauskas (Infovega).
 We have been maintaining a real factory machine since February 2020 (last update: February 2024).
 I wrote a microcontroller code in C (avr-gcc).
+This is the first time in my life where I really helped someone with my coding skill, made the world a better place.
+Most of the time it is just "projects" and "experience".

 ## [P2P Connectivity](https://github.com/aabbtree77/esp32-vpn)

 Vilnius, 2021 - 2022.

 A joint work with Saulius Rakauskas (Infovega): A remote plant watering system with ESP32, MicroPython, Mosquitto MQTT, Ubuntu and [awl](https://github.com/anywherelan/awl).
-Numerous tests of [hole punching](<https://en.wikipedia.org/wiki/Hole_punching_(networking)>) through layers of routers and the use of the P2P network other than torrents (golibp2p).
+Numerous tests of [hole punching](<https://en.wikipedia.org/wiki/Hole_punching_(networking)>) through layers of routers with the use of the P2P network other than torrents, to control an ESP32 device globally, without obscure 3rd party services.
+The P2P technology is still very little used in the IoT because it is not suitable for real time critical applications that demand, say, video streaming or fast response times.
+On the other hand, it allows to remove all this paid 3rd party clutter admirably.
+The problem with paid 3rd party services is not that they are paid.
+They add complexity, they are not reliable, transparent, debuggable.

 ## [Volumetrically-Lit Sponza (Go, Nim)](https://github.com/aabbtree77/twinpeekz2)

 Vilnius, 2020 - 2022.

 Implemented volumetric lighting in [Go](https://github.com/aabbtree77/twinpeekz) and [Nim](https://github.com/aabbtree77/twinpeekz2) (forward rendering, shadow mapping, PBR, 3D ray marching, OpenGL) following [Balázs Tóth, Tamás Umenhoffer (2009)](https://diglib.eg.org/handle/10.2312/egs.20091048.057-060), and [Tomas Öhberg (2017)](https://gitlab.com/tomasoh/100_procent_more_volume).
+Go and Nim are amazing projects, but their advantages (build systems, readability) barely matter where a 3D backend is a real horror story.
+Static types do not catch much, and the only way to make progress is to move extremely slowly.
+Resort to runtime tools like RenderDoc when getting stuck staring at a black sreen.
+C++, Nim, or Rust/Zig/XYZ?
+OpenGL, Vulkan, or WebGPU?
+Gave up on this.

 ## [Tensor Algebra](https://aabbtree77.github.io/blog/)